learn-co-curriculum/cssi-1.4-html--personal-webpage-lab/README.md

 For your new personal website all about you!
 Somethings you can include are: a short bio, your hobbies, fact about your future college etc. Your html webpage should include
 + a title
 + a subheader (using h2-h6 tags)
-+	a p tag with a short paragraph
++	a p tag with a short descriptive paragraph
-+	an image
++	an image (consider using your android Avatar if you can’t find a quick picture that you like)
-+	a link
++	a link  to your g+ page, your github page  or another social media page

 #Stretch: Adding pages
 Add additional pages to your site by creating three separate html files